Dr Helen Chan

 Dr Chan completed her specialist ophthalmology training at the Royal Victorian Eye & Ear Hospital.
 She was the top graduating ophthalmologist in her year across Australia and New Zealand and winner of the Howsam medal.
 She then undertook subspecialty fellowship training in glaucoma at the University of Oxford.

 She has published several textbook chapters and papers, and presented at international conferences.
 She has held teaching positions at the University of Melbourne and the University of Oxford.
-She has organised College examinations for ophthalmology registrars in training, as well as acting as an invited examiner for the International Council of Ophthalmology.

 I care deeply about providing my patients with the best treatment possible.
-I aim to combine a friendly, caring approach with specialist advice and the latest innovations in medical, laser and surgical therapies.
+I aim to combine a friendly, caring approach with specialist advice and the latest innovations in medical, laser and surgical therapies. – Dr Helen Chan

 - East Melbourne